 EV = Total project cost * % of actual work = $25,000 * 30% = $7,500

-Planned value, actual cost, and earned value numbers are fundamental to variance calculations.
+Planned value, actual cost, and earned value numbers are vital to variance calculations.
 At this point, the project manager wants to know how far off we are from the project baseline.
 This can be determined through schedule and cost variance.

 Schedule Variance (SV)

 Schedule variance is a quantitative indicator of your divergence from the initial planned schedule.
 A negative SV indicates that we are behind schedule, a positive SV indicates that we are ahead of schedule and zero means that we are exactly on schedule.